About the Hiatt Career Center

 We do our part by helping undergraduate students and alumni develop the skills to transform their unique backgrounds, liberal arts education and experiential learning into meaningful professional futures and relationships.

 Hiatt, like the individuals we serve, is successful because we cultivate a diverse network of partners to assist us in our work, which includes alumni, employers, faculty and staff, parents and families, professional consortia, community organizations and the greater Brandeis community.

 Recognizing the dynamic nature of this work, Hiatt has embraced the Chaos Theory of Careers (CTC), which emphasizes and teaches flexible planning and decision-making, and addresses the uncertainty a fluid employment sector generates.
 CTC’s focus on the individual, holding them at the center of the process, best incorporates today's complexity and change.
 The result is a holistic, individual-centered framework that better equips students and alumni to be successful members of today's and tomorrow's workforce.

-- Within six months of graduation, 98% of 2018 Brandeis graduates were employed, in graduate school, or engaged in other meaningful activities.
+- Within six months of graduation, nearly 98% of Brandeis graduates are employed, in graduate school, or engaged in other meaningful activities year after year.

 - 50,000+ jobs and internships were posted last year in Handshake.

 - Hiatt awards more than $200,000 annually in funding for students pursuing unpaid internships.